RedHat-UX/red-hat-design-system/elements/rh-cta/docs/20-guidelines.md

 Brick variants are flexible and can stretch to fit different column widths.

 {% alert title="Warning", state="warning" %}
-Long text labels will break to two lines, therefore write no more than <strong>two or three words</strong> per Brick variant.
+Long text labels will break to two lines, therefore write no more than **two or three words** per Brick variant.
 {% endalert %}

 {% example palette="light",